jgm/texmath/README.markdown

 if your browser supports MathML.
 Firefox does; Safari and Chrome do not.)

 By default, only the Haskell library is installed.
-To install a test program, `testTeXMathML`, use the `test` Cabal flag:
+To install a test program, `texmath`, use the `test` Cabal flag:

     cabal install -ftest

-`testTeXMathML` reads a LaTeX formula from stdin and writes a standalone xhtml file to stdout.
+`texmath` reads a LaTeX formula from stdin and writes a standalone xhtml file to stdout.
 You can run the test suite thus:

     cd tests
     sh runtests.sh

+Macro definitions may be included before the formula.

 The `cgi` Cabal flag will cause a CGI binary, `texmath-cgi`, to be
 produced: